The Weird Thing That Makes Mandy Moore Break Out — & How She Deals

 We adore your ‘70s beauty look on This Is Us.
 Who is your ‘70s beauty icon and do you keep her in mind when you're getting ready to play your character?

 What is it like to see yourself older in the show?
-How do you feel about ageing and what is your skin-care routine like?
+How do you feel about aging and what is your skin-care routine like?

 Honestly, I’m excited to get older and I’d be lucky to age as gracefully as Rebecca does.
 The show's prosthetic makeup process, while pretty taxing and long, is always fun.
 I think the only downside is it wreaks havoc on my skin!
 I have extremely sensitive skin and it does not like being in prosthetics for 16 hours a day, three days in a row.
 So if that’s the case, I need to get in for facial immediately or my skin goes crazy.
 How long does it take for the artists to age you in the show?
 What do you normally do while you’re sitting in the chair getting your hair, makeup, and nails done?